 Another tip involves adding more light.
-Turn on interior/exterior lights during the early evening hours to ‘light up the stage’ for those drive by viewings.
-A well lit home is very inviting in the evening and can create the same luring affect from the road as a lit window display on a store front.
+Turn on interior/exterior lights during the early evening hours to ‘light up the stage’ for those drive-by viewings.
+A well-lit home is very inviting in the evening and can create the same luring effect from the road as a lit window display on a storefront.
 It is emotionally capturing, as you give your drive by house shoppers a little sneak peek of the beauty inside that awaits them!

 Keeping these details in mind during the winter months will help to provide your buyers with a welcoming, show ready home that is just waiting for them to move right in!!
 Set the stage and happy selling~